Janet Hamill

 Janet Hamill (born July 29, 1945, in Jersey City, New Jersey) is an American poet and spoken word artist.
 Her poem "K-E-R-O-U-A-C" was nominated for a Pushcart Prize, and her fifth collection, titled Body of Water, was nominated for the William Carlos Williams Award by the Poetry Society of America.

 Her first collection of short fiction, titled Tales from the Eternal Cafe (Three Rooms Press, 2014), was named one of the "Best Books of 2014" by Publishers Weekly.

 Early life and education

 Hamill was born on July 29, 1945, in Christ Hospital in Jersey City, New Jersey.
 She spent her first five years in Weehawken, New Jersey, then moved to New Milford, New Jersey, in 1950.

 In 1963, she entered Glassboro State College, now Rowan University, in Glassboro, New Jersey, where she earned a BA in English in 1967.
 At Glassboro, Hamill met lifelong friend and collaborator, musician and poet Patti Smith.
 Smith and Hamill were both considered campus outcasts and beatniks, but bonded over art and rock and roll on the staff of The Avant, the campus literary magazine, and backstage at the campus theatre, where they were both active.

+Janet later received an MFA from New England College, Henniker, NH.